Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 Subscription billing is operationally simple.
 You’re processing a fixed number of recurring charges on a schedule.
 Stripe Billing or Chargebee handle this with minimal custom development.

 The data requirements are low: customer records, plan assignments, payment methods, and invoice history.
-Most off-the-shelf billing platforms handle this well.
+Most off-the-shelf billing platforms handle this well with a few days of integration work.

 Usage-Based Infrastructure Requirements